aragon/aragonOS/docs/aragonOS.md

 ### 7.2 Directory structure

-Next we initialise a new app using the CLI.
+Next we initialize a new app using the CLI.

 ```
-aragon-dev-cli init registry.aragonpm.eth bare
+aragon init registry.aragonpm.eth bare
 ```

 This will create a folder named `registry` in the current directory from the `bare` boilerplate.
 The `bare` boilerplate only includes the essentials: a directory structure, the manifest files and two dependencies; `@aragon/os` and `@aragon/client`.